nox40/home-lib/README.md

 # home-lib
-libraries in the home directory.
+Some libraries and modules in my home directory.

 # License